Billing and Payments

 Students should be aware that financial aid applications are often due before the application to the study abroad programs.
 Students should therefore plan carefully and submit both applications early.
 The following are some of the upcoming deadlines:

-For more information, consult the Office of Financial Aid Services in the One Stop Shop in UC 126 or visit the MySanDiego Portal.
+For more information, please consult the Office of Financial Aid Services in the One Stop Shop in Hughes Center 319 or visit the MySanDiego Portal.

 Financial Aid and Scholarship Refunds (E-Refund)